y4th4rthh/electron-app-generator/README.md

-# 🚀 Electron WebApp Generator
+# 🚀 Electron App Generator

 This tool lets you easily generate a **Windows `.exe` app** bundle from your **ReactJS web app** using **Electron**.